bob-ros2/rosmdb/README.md

 - Debug capabilities
 - Collection control
   - Configurable default collection
-  - Optionally override default collection
+  - Optionally override default collection (depends on used interface)
 - Insert_one interfaces
-  - By topic
+  - By ROS topic
+  - By ROS service
   - By ROS action
   - By CLI application
 - Find and find_one interfaces